Conor-Dunne/eigo-site/md-posts/elephant-deaths.md

 -  Virus
 ---

-**Elephants, the largest and strongest primates, are facing a new threat.
+**Elephants are facing a new threat.
 A new virus that can make them very sick has been found in the bodies of four African elephants that died in Rwanda.**

 Scientists think this virus was the reason for a pneumonia, or lung infection, that killed the animals in 2022.